PortiESP/graph-manager/README.md

 ### Add a new element

 - Edit the keybind "delete" at the method `keyDownCallback` in the `utils/tools/edit_tool.js` file to add the new element to the list of elements that can be deleted.
+- Edit the method `findElementsByCoords` and the rest of the function related to generic elements in the `canvas/utils/find_elements.js` file to add the new element to the list of elements that can be selected.